 Lori is a college instructor at Penn State Abington.
 In addition to teaching, she works as a Community Liaison for Montgomery County Community College and is the Abington Township Commissioner.
 She brings a unique perspective into her Introduction to Sociology course, where she uses Cerego.

-The lack of follow through by students.
+LS: The lack of follow through from students.
 With Cerego, I can monitor their progress daily.

 “I think the students enjoy the ease of use they get with Cerego on their mobile devices.”